WebP Conversion Gap

 'Containers' Folder Mac I

-~/Library/Containers is where macOS stores the sandboxed data for every App Store and sandboxed app — preferences, caches, attachments, saved state.
-It routinely reaches tens of gigabytes, but deleting the folder wholesale is destructive.
+~/Library/Containers is where macOS stores the sandboxed data for every App Store and sandboxed app — preferences, caches, attachments, and saved state.
+It routinely reaches tens of gigabytes, but deleting the whole folder is destructive.
+The safe approach: never delete the parent folder, only remove individual subfolders that belong to apps you have already uninstalled.
+This guide is for Mac users trying to reclaim space without breaking their apps.

 Best Disk Space Analyzer